|

 - An other important NOT!

 Craft practioners are not Satanists.
-Satanism is also a pre-christian
+Satanism is also a pre-Christian

 pagan religion, however there are significant differences between